Raising Ducks for Eggs: 6 Best Breeds

 RobinzRabbit/Flickr

-Other duck breeds are good egg producers, as well.
-The breed you choose will depend in part on where you live, which ducks are available for purchase and whether you are interested in helping to raise and protect a rare species; however, if quantity of eggs is your goal, these six breeds are bound to please.
+Other breeds are good egg producers when you are raising ducks for eggs.
+The breed you choose will depend in part on where you live, which ducks are available for purchase and whether you are interested in helping to raise and protect a rare species; however, if the quantity of eggs is your goal because you’re feeding a family or selling eggs at market, these six breeds are bound to please.

 Leave a Reply